Here's what moms need to know about the latest research on caffeine, moms and babies.

 A new study suggests that even a small amount of caffeine can impact birth weight.

-Women who consumed an average 50 milligrams of caffeine per day—just a quarter of the recommended limit—gave birth to babies who were 2.3 ounces lighter than babies born to women who didn't drink any caffeine, according to the new report published in JAMA Network Open.
+Women who consumed an average 50 milligrams of caffeine per day—just a quarter of the recommended limit—gave birth to babies who were 2.3 ounces lighter than babies born to women who didn't drink any caffeine, according to the March 2021 report published in JAMA Network Open.

 The study followed more than 2,000 women at 12 clinical sites in the United States.
 Researchers asked the expectant mothers to estimate their caffeine intakes and also used blood samples taken during the first trimester to determine the exact levels ingested.